Building Skills & Enhancing Lives

 Therapy Room

-Creative Skills Factory has set up a therapy room at the Die Bron Primary School in Stanford.
+Creative Skills Factory has a therapy room at the Die Bron Primary School in Stanford.

-The room was created to give children a safe, quiet space where they can learn and be creative under the guidance of an experienced occupational therapist.
-This environment is provided for them as a place where they can feel comfortable to be themselves.
-The room is 18 square meters and it is structured for the children to receive perception therapy.
+The room is a safe, quiet space where children can learn and be creative under the guidance of an experienced occupational therapist.
+This environment is provided for them as a place where they can feel comfortable and confident to be themselves.

 Future Initiatives